adhyxn/Online-Quiz-Application/README.md

 The application allows users to attempt quizzes with various customizable options.
 It supports Excel data import for question management via Java I/O, enabling administrators to easily update and manage the question pool without modifying the codebase.

 Key features implemented:

-Excel Integration:Import quiz questions directly from Excel sheets using Java I/O for flexible question management.
+Excel Integration: Import quiz questions directly from Excel sheets using Java I/O for flexible question management.

 Random Question Selection: Each quiz fetches a randomized set of questions from the imported data.